go-kit/kit/auth/jwt/README.md

 NewParser takes a key function and an expected signing method and returns an `endpoint.Middleware`.
-The middleware will parse a token passed into the context via the `jwt.JWTTokenContextKey`.
+The middleware will parse a token passed into the context via the `jwt.JWTContextKey`.
 If the token is valid, any claims will be added to the context via the `jwt.JWTClaimsContextKey`.

 ```go